thequickfixer/linux-super/README.md

 Linux-super is a modified ```5.14.xx``` kernel patched for speed.
 This kernel isn't expected to be super secure, but secure to some degree.
 Expect missing things and bugs, if there is report them and or push a commit.

+This kernel doesn't have hardening to certain extents.

 # Known-issues

 - Only supports ```5.xx.xx``` kernels